Main Characters in one or both seasons

 - The Mentor: To Teebo, and formerly to Zarrak.
 He is briefly mentoring Wicket in one of the comics, too.
-The Word of God is that he eventually settled for Paploo, who replaced him in distant future.
+The Word Of God is that he eventually settled for Paploo, who replaced him in the distant future.

 - Chuck Cunningham Syndrome: In the second season, he was reduced to a background character and the leading four does not even seem to notice his absence from their adventures.